t-data-h/tdh-mgr/README.md

 components and obtaining their status across multiple nodes.
 The scripts rely on SSH host keys for running remote commands.

   *TDH* has been adapted as a multi-node distribution that can run on RHEL/CentOS instances.
-A separate project, *tdh-gcp*, provides a framework for installing and distributing TDH via Ansible for multi-node clusters (there is some specific support for running on GCP, but the Ansible can be used with any infrastructure).
+A separate project, **tdh-gcp**, provides a framework for installing and distributing TDH via Ansible for multi-node clusters.
+There is some specific support for running on GCP, but the playbooks can be used with any infrastructure.
+The project **tdh-docker** provides a set of container specifications for supported monitoring services.

 ## Configuring the Hadoop Distribution